Staggered PV feed-in – between regulation and yield

 Flexible systems, larger plants

-The foregoing assumes a decision for fixed EEG remuneration.
-However, this is not absolutely necessary.
-EEG remuneration, especially for larger plants, is steadily decreasing and its future is uncertain.
+The previous statements assume that one opts for a fixed EEG remuneration.
+However, this is not necessarily required.
+The EEG remuneration is continuously decreasing, especially for larger systems, and its future is uncertain.
 For operators, this means: The later the commissioning, the lower the guaranteed remuneration rate.
-Therefore, marketing outside the EEG - such as through PPAs, participation in the balancing energy market, or self-consumption - is becoming increasingly attractive.
+Therefore, marketing outside the EEG – for example, through PPAs, participation in the ancillary services market, or self-consumption – is becoming increasingly attractive.

 Feed-in without EEG remuneration

-If EEG remuneration is waived, the marketing of the PV surplus is carried out directly on the electricity market at the current exchange price.
-This is volatile and often falls below the previous guaranteed remuneration rates during times of high solar radiation (lots of PV surplus).
-A battery storage can help in this scenario to shift feed-in times.
-Thus, electricity can be delivered in phases with higher market prices, increasing proceeds and reducing dependence on current price peaks in the electricity market.
-At the same time, the abolition of EEG remuneration allows for more flexible operation of the storage: Grid electricity could also be stored sensibly - such as during negative market prices - creating additional application cases that are economically viable.
+If the EEG remuneration is waived, the marketing of the PV surplus occurs directly on the electricity market at the current stock market electricity price.
+This price is volatile and often falls below the previously guaranteed remuneration rates during periods of high solar radiation (lots of PV surplus).
+A battery storage system can help in this situation to temporarily shift the feed-in.
+This allows electricity to be delivered during phases with higher market prices, increasing revenues and reducing dependence on momentary price spikes in the electricity market.
+At the same time, waiving the EEG remuneration provides a more flexible operation of the storage: Grid electricity could also be meaningfully stored during negative stock market prices, opening up additional economically feasible application cases.

 Conclusion

-The combination of declining EEG remuneration and growing market volatility is increasingly shifting the focus towards flexible direct marketing.
-Battery storage plays a central role in this: Not only do they enable the time-shifted feed-in of PV electricity at better market prices, but they also open up new application fields beyond the EEG logic.
-Those who take regulatory requirements into account can use storage as a strategic marketing instrument in the future - both for economic optimization and for system-beneficial grid integration.
+The combination of declining EEG remuneration and increasing market volatility is shifting the focus increasingly toward flexible direct marketing.
+Battery storage plays a central role: It not only enables the deferred feeding of PV electricity at better market prices but also opens up new application fields beyond EEG logic.
+Those who consider regulatory requirements can utilize storage as a strategic marketing instrument in the future – both for economic optimization and for system-supporting grid integration.

 Sources: